Skurks/Skurks/README.md

 Never stop learning | Forever | :hammer_and_wrench: Re-learn piano, experiment with mosaics, do a tile-work job.

 ## My expectations of folks who report to me
+* Customer and market intellectual curiosity.
+How users feel when they experience your product is just as important as the pain it solves.
 * Please setup a healthy system of push/pull of sharing information (over-communicate).
 I can always handle bad news, but I HATE surprises.
 * Please take ownership of you career and personal/professional development.
 If I have to be pushing you often, we won't last long.
-* I work weekends occasionally, this is my choice.
+* I work weekends, this is my choice.
 I do NOT expect you to work weekends, but I do expect you to crank during the week.
 * Please tell me if anything feels off, as soon as you feel it.

 ## What you can expect of me as your manager